-In the currency market, the Australian dollar is lower against the U.S. dollar on Friday.
-The local unit was trading at US$0.7465, down from US$0.7553 on Thursday.
+In the currency market, the Australian dollar is slightly higher against the U.S. dollar on Wednesday.
+The local currency was quoted at $0.7253, up from $0.7246 on Tuesday.

 For comments and feedback: contact firstname.lastname@example.org